oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 <p>
 The helm options are :

-- `install` do an install operation, helm has many other operations type zhelm --help` for a list.
+- `install` do an install operation, helm has many other operations type helm --help` for a list.

 - `kubernetes-dashboard` This is the "human" name to give the installation, it's easier to use that later on than using a machine generated one.